Skip to main content

 Also for: Windows

-The first and only DLC for Horizon Zero Dawn, titled The Frozen Wilds, is a solid, ambitious offering from Guerrilla Games.
-We once again get to walk a mile in the shoes of the flame-haired, crafty heroine Aloy (voiced by Ashly Burch), as she learns of some trouble brewing in a new, previously sealed-off part of her robot-infested open world.
+The first and only DLC for Horizon Zero Dawn, titled The Frozen Wilds, is a solid and ambitious offering from Guerrilla Games.
+Once again, we step into the shoes of the flame-haired, resourceful heroine Aloy (voiced by Ashly Burch), as she uncovers trouble brewing in a previously sealed-off corner of her robot-infested open world.

-The new content opens up the northeastern section of the map, introducing the player to The Cut, the snowy, mountainous homelands of the Banuk tribes.
-Used to living under harsh conditions, they take pride in testing their mettle against the forces of the land.
-And while not ignorant of the dangers it poses, they fear the consequences of not building up their strength and resolve even more.
+The new content opens up the northeastern section of the map, introducing The Cut: the snowy, mountainous homeland of the Banuk tribes.
+Accustomed to harsh conditions, the Banuk pride themselves on testing their strength against the forces of the land.
+They are not ignorant of its dangers, but they fear stagnation and weakness even more than death itself.

 Comments